 You can also use a harness to pull your dog from harm if necessary.
-You can head over to amazon and check out some chihuahua harnesses.
+Check out our product reviews for choosing a chihuahua harness.
 The accidental death rate of Chihuahua’s is very high when a larger dog attacks them.
 Even if you have a well behaved dog yourself, you can’t necessarily trust it to not react to a larger dog, especially if your dog or another dog is in heat.

 Outside risks for a chihuahua